Updated: 3 hours ago

 If you want to use the California statutory Will (or any other typed Will instead of a handwritten one), you must sign it in front of two witnesses, and the two witnesses must likewise sign.

-In California, a written (or computer-generated) Will cannot be admitted to probate unless it is witnessed by two people.
+In California, a written (or computer-generated) Will not be admitted to probate unless two people witness it.
 There are a few exceptions, but it generally places the burden on the heirs to prove the validity of the Will.
 So again, the best way is to ask two witnesses to avoid problems in the future.

 Also, notarizing a Will has no bearing on its validity.
 All that is required is for two witnesses to sign the Will.
 Therefore, a notarized Will is useless, so save your money and forego the notary.

-That said, if you're confused about how to fill up the form, you might want t
+That said, if you're confused about how to fill up the form, you might want to consult with a Pasadena Estate Lawyer.
+An attorney can help you account for your estate and explain the legal ins and outs of your last will and testament.